opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 :--- | :--- | :---
-timestamp | Integer | The last refresh time for the file store statistics, in milliseconds since the epoch. total | Object | Statistics for all file stores of the node. total.total_in_bytes | Integer | The total memory sizeof all file stores in bytes. total.free_in_bytes | Integer | The total unallocated disk space in all file stores in bytes. total.available_in_bytes | Integer | The total disk space available to the JVM on all file stores.
-Represents the actual amount of memory in bytes OpenSearch can use. data | Array | The list of all file stores.
-Each file store has the properties listed below. data.path | String | The path to the file store. data.mount | String | The mount point of the file store. data.type | String | The type of the file store (for example, overlay). data.total_in_bytes | Integer | The total size of the file store in bytes. data.free_in_bytes | Integer | The total unallocated disk space in the file store in bytes. data.available_in_bytes | Integer | The total amount of disk space available to the JVM for the file store, in bytes. io_stats | Object | I/O statistics for the node (Linux only).
+timestamp | Integer | The last refresh time for the file store statistics, in milliseconds since the epoch. total | Object | Statistics for all file stores of the node. total.total_in_bytes | Integer | The total memory size of all file stores, in bytes. total.free_in_bytes | Integer | The total unallocated disk space in all file stores, in bytes. total.available_in_bytes | Integer | The total disk space available to the JVM on all file stores.
+Represents the actual amount of memory, in bytes, that OpenSearch can use. data | Array | The list of all file stores.
+Each file store has the properties listed below. data.path | String | The path to the file store. data.mount | String | The mount point of the file store. data.type | String | The type of the file store (for example, overlay). data.total_in_bytes | Integer | The total size of the file store, in bytes. data.free_in_bytes | Integer | The total unallocated disk space in the file store, in bytes. data.available_in_bytes | Integer | The total amount of disk space available to the JVM for the file store, in bytes. io_stats | Object | I/O statistics for the node (Linux only).
 Includes devices, read and write operations, and the I/O operation time.